tuwilof/fitting/README.md

 # Fitting

-Coverage API Blueprint, Swagger and OpenAPI with rspec tests for easily make high-quality.
+Coverage API Blueprint, Swagger and OpenAPI with rspec tests for easily make high-quality API and documenatiton.
 ![exmaple](example.png)

 ## Installation
 Add this line to your application's Gemfile:
 ```ruby
 gem 'fitting'
 ```

 After that execute:
 ```bash
 $ bundle
 ```

 Or install the gem by yourself:
 ```bash
 $ gem install fitting
 ```